totallynotbakadestroyer/Steam-Deck-Software-Undervolt/README.md

 #### Per core method
 The installation is identical to the All core method, but when selecting the undervolt method you need to enter `curve`.

-It will install a new service `set-ryzenadj-tweaks.service` and create some additional service activation rules.
+It will install a new service `set-ryzenadj-curve.service` and create some additional service activation rules.

 Undervolt amount can be changed by editing `/home/deck/.local/bin/set-ryzenadj-curve.sh`